otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.4.8 =
+Upgrade if you need the features from version 0.4.7 and don't want to save the configuration manually once.

 = 0.4.7 =
 Upgrade if you want to register xAPI statements from your content that is embedded on other pages.